mjopenglsdl/small3d/README.md

 It has been derived from a simple game, which has been under development for more than a year, as a [learning exercise](http://goo.gl/itn6x5).
 In the end, I decided to separate the game from its engine and make the engine available for easy reuse, as a biicode block.
 The game was then provided as a sample, in the "samplegame" folder within the block, and it demonstrated how the features of the engine can be used.

-*Unfortunately the biicode service has been taken offline, so the source code can no longer be compiled, in its present state.
-I have left it here in case it is ever useful for me or anyone else.
-Maybe I'll produce a new build that doesn't require biicode at some point, but I am not sure.*
+*Unfortunately the biicode service has been taken offline.
+I am in the process of producing an independent build for small3d.
+For the moment, only the unit tests can be compiled and executed on OSX.*

 Compatibility
 -------------